kermitt2/entity-fishing/doc/restAPI.rst

 - runtime: the amount of time in milliseconds to process the request on server side,

-..- onlyNER: as provided in the query - when true the disambiguation against wikipedia is skipped,
+- onlyNER: if true the mentions are extracted only using a NER engine and the disambiguation against wikipedia is skipped.
+This option has been limited *only to text queries*. **NOTE this option is deprecated and will be removed in the next release**,

 - nbest: as provided in the query - when false or 0 returns only the best disambiguated result, otherwise indicates to return up to the specified number of concurrent entities for each disambiguated mention,